-With Easter approaching I thought I would have a go at something different craft wise.
-Naturally dyed eggs.
-These make cute decorations and as it turns out, they are actually pretty simple to do.
+With Easter approaching I thought I would have a go at something different craft wise: naturally dyed eggs.
+These make cute decorations and as it turns out, learning how to dye Easter eggs with natural ingredients is actually pretty simple to do.
 I have seen some amazingly intricate designs on Pinterest and with a bit of time and effort I am sure I could get some amazing results.

 After a few experiments of my own, I have come to the conclusion that if you can try and use white eggs you will get a better result, I used your average brown ones.
 You can just dye your eggs as they are but I wanted to try and add a botanical pattern to mine.